VoronDesign/VoronUsers/printer_mods/Mastah/sexyzip/readme.md

 # SexyZip

-Used to cable managed on the external frame.
+Used to cable manage on the external frame (20x20).

 STLs files: [stl](./stl/)